-Before these more modern treatments, men relied on massage to ease their ED symptoms.
+Today, the most common treatments for ED include things like oral medications and surgery.
+But before these more modern treatments, men often relied on prostatic massage to ease their ED symptoms.
 Some men still use it today in combination with other treatments.

 Prostatic massage is thought to help men with ED by clearing the prostatic duct.
 Massage might also interrupt infections and eliminate blocked fluids.
 A few studies have found that men who get prostate massage for the symptoms of ED experience improvement.

 Unfortunately, these studies have been small.
 Prostatic massage isn’t considered a mainstream form of ED treatment.
 Even still, for some men, this alternative option may be helpful in addition to other forms of treatment.